gtrichard/deepStats/README.md

 ![Alt text](docs/images/deepStats_logo.png?raw=true "Title")

-A stastitical toolbox and beyond for deeptools and genomic signals.
+**deepStats is a statistical and dataviz toolbox for deeptools, genomic signals, and more (GOterms, etc).**

 ## Installation